suggestionsbot/suggestions-docs/docs/docs/commands.md

 | vote | View all links to vote for the bot on various bot list sites | [click](#vote-command) |

 ## Staff Commands
-These commands require a staff role or the `MANAGE_GUILD` permission.
+These commands require a staff role or the Manage Server (`MANAGE_GUILD`) permission.
 | Command | Description | Guide |
 | ------- |:-----------:| -----:|
 | approve | Approve a submitted suggestion | [click](#approve-command) |